Nattie29/Capstone/README.md

 Nowadays, we know what will impact air pollution (wildfire, dust, car, manufacturing)

-I would like to address the AQI and number of deaths in selected Asian countries.\
+I would like to address the AQI and the number of deaths in selected Asian countries.\
 	- Bangladesh\
 	- Bhutan\
 	- China\